 Press and quickly release the SOURCE button on the projector cabinet to display the Source list.
-Each time the SOURCE button is pressed, the input source will change as follows: "COMPUTER1", "COMPUTER2(DIGITAL/ANALOG)", "COMPUTER2" (on the NP405 and NP305 only), "VIDEO", "S-VIDEO".
-To display the selected source, allow 1 second to elapse.
+Each time the SOURCE button is pressed, the input source will change as follows: "COMPUTER1", "COMPUTER2(DIGITAL/ANALOG)", "VIDEO", "S-VIDEO", To display the selected source, allow 1 second to elapse.